Exponential Machines: Experiments

 \subsection{Riemannian optimization}

 In this experiment, we compared two approaches to training the model: Riemannian optimization~(Sec.~\ref{sec:riemannian-optimization}) vs. the baseline~(Sec.~\ref{sec:learning}).
+In this and later experiments we tuned the learning rate of both Riemannian and SGD optimizers with respect to the training loss after 100 iterations by the grid search with logarithmic grid.

-To choose the step-size for the baseline optimization procedure, the used the same approach as for the Riemannian optimization: backtracking with Armijo rule.
-We experimented on the Car and HIV datasets from UCI repository~\citep{Lichman2013UCI}.
-Car dataset is a classification problem with $1728$ objects and $21$ binary features (after one-hot encoding).
-We simplicity, we binarized the classification problem: we picked the first class (`unacc') and made a one-versus-rest binary classification problem from the original Car dataset.
-HIV dataset is a binary classification problem with $1625$ objects and $160$ features.
-We report that on the Car dataset Riemannian optimization converges faster and achieves better final point than the baseline~(Fig.~\ref{fig:riemannian_vs_plain}a).
-On the HIV dataset Riemannian optimization converges to the value $10^{-12}$ around $5$ times faster than the baseline~(Fig.~\ref{fig:riemannian_vs_plain}b).
+On the Car and HIV datasets we turned off the regularization ($\lambda = 0$) and used rank $r = 4$.
+We report that on the Car dataset Riemannian optimization (learning rate $\alpha = 40$) converges faster and achieves better final point than the baseline (learning rate $\alpha = 0.03$) both in terms of the training and test losses~(Fig.~\ref{fig:riemannian_vs_plain}a,~\ref{fig:riemannian-vs-plain-val}a).
+On the HIV dataset Riemannian optimization (learning rate $\alpha = 800$) converges to the value $10^{-4}$ around $20$ times faster than the baseline~(learning rate $\alpha = 0.001$, see Fig.~\ref{fig:riemannian_vs_plain}b), but the model overfitts to the data~(Fig.~\ref{fig:riemannian-vs-plain-val}b).

+The results on the synthetic dataset with high-order interactions confirm the superiority of the Riemannian approach over SGD -- we failed to train the model at all with SGD~(Fig.~\ref{fig:riemannian-vs-plain-synthetic}).

+On the MovieLens 100K dataset, we have only used SGD-type algorithms, because using the one-hot feature encoding is much slower than using the categorical version (see Sec.~\ref{sec:model-extension}), and we have yet to implement the support for categorical features for the Riemannian optimizer.
+On the bright side, prototyping the categorical version of ExM in TensorFlow allowed us to use a GPU accelerator.